Tilly3g/love-recipes/README.md

 ## testing

+1. Navigation Bar: All the buttons on the nav bar are linked to the correct page and they also collapse down when the screen size is made smaller.
+2. Search bar: The search bar functions by finding the recipe in the database that has the same name as the one that is typed in.
+Capital letters do not effect the search but the name must match.
+If no results are found then you are taken to a page that lets you know this and has the add recipe function.
+3. Add recipe: All required feilds must be filled in in order to successfully save the new recipe and error messages will pop up for all feilds where they don't explicitly state they are required.
+Saving the recipe will successfully add it to the database.
+4. Edit recipe: Pressing on this button will take you to a page wherethe original data is filled in, making it easy to ick out what it is you want to edit without having to re-enter the other details.
+Saving changes will successfully update the entry in the database.
+5. Delete recipe: Pressing this will successfully remove the entire entry from the database.

 Screensizes and Devices:

 - I tested the website to make sure it functioned correctly and displayed well on every device given using Chrome Developer Tools when viewing the site in a browser and also that it transitioned well when changing the screensize gradually from large to small.
 - I tested the website on a number of browsers including chrome and firefox to make sure it functioned as expected on